C. J. Redwine: Career

 Redwine also has a non-fiction resource book for writers titled Query: Everything You Need to Know to Get Started, Get Noticed, and Get Signed.
 She has short works of fiction in the Welcome Home anthology and the Mistletoe and Magic anthology.
 In 2021, her first Audible Original, a middle grade sci-fi thriller titled The Disappearance of Emily Downs, debuted.

-Her next work of fiction is the start of a YA political fantasy duology entitled Rise of the Vicious Princess and published on June 14, 2022.
+Her most recent work of fiction is the start of a Young Adult (YA) political fantasy duology, titled Rise of the Vicious Princess and published on June 14, 2022.